LemonAppDev/konsist/misc/DeveloperReadme.md

 ## Publish To Local Maven Repository

-Use this command to publish artifacts:
+Use this command to publish artifacts to local maven repository (`~/.m2/repository`):

-`./gradlew publish`
+`./gradlew publishToMavenLocal `

+This is useful for testing the artifacts in other projects.